A lust for everlasting life resulted in the massive Qin Shi Huang tomb.

 About a mile away from the tomb, a hallmark discovery occurred when local villagers of the Lintong county embarked upon digging a well in March of 1974.
 Approximately six feet below ground, the villagers unearthed terracotta fragments and bricks.

 The discoveries compelled a team of Chinese archaeologists to begin excavations a couple of months later.
 By July, they had managed to identify three separate sites and began a project that continues to this very day.
 The most significant discovery thus far has been almost 1900 terracotta statues of warriors and horses.
 This is a fraction of what experts estimate to be a total of 7000 soldiers.
 Scientists also recovered approximately 100 wooden chariots along with many ancient weapons and bronze arrowheads.

 At the center of the enormous necropolis lies a pyramid mound that was once 350 feet high.
-The mound is made of rammed earth, shown below.
+Workers constructed the mound by packing dirt into the shape of a pyramid, shown below.
 Archaeologists believe there is an underground palace below the mound that is surrounded by walls that are about 4 meters high.
 The Qin Shi Huang tomb lies at the center of the mound, indicated with the bright white spot.
-However, experts are uncertain exactly how deep the tomb chamber is.
-They estimate between 20-50 meters.
+However, experts are uncertain exactly how deep the tomb chamber is, although they estimate between 20-50 meters.
 The chamber itself is still undisturbed.

 Historical Records by Sima Qian is the first written documentation about the first emperor’s tomb: